-If this affects one person, then the solutions could be individual, like accommodation or compensation.
-If this is a broader problem, then the occupational health and safety system should be examined by the joint health and safety committee or representative.
+If work-related stress affects one person, then the solutions could be individual, like accommodation or compensation.
+If it is a broader problem, then the occupational health and safety system should be examined by the joint health and safety committee or representative.

 Solutions can be as varied as the people at work.
-These may include filing for compensation, negotiating an accommodations plan, developing a stress-prevention policy and program, running a survey - with or without the employer - discussing the matter in labour-management meetings, and raising awareness within the membership.
+These may include filing for compensation, negotiating an accommodations plan, developing a stress-prevention policy and program, running a survey (with or without the employer), discussing the matter in labour-management meetings and raising awareness within the membership.

-If you are looking for ways to deal with the work-related factors that add to stress, you can find more information on psychosocial hazards on the CUPE National Website, under Health and Safety.
+If you are looking for ways to deal with the work-related factors that add to stress, you can find more information on psychosocial hazards at cupe.ca.

-You should check in with your CUPE Local Executive.
+You should also check in with your local executive.
 They have access to resources and assistance that can help deal with these types of problems.
-These can be complex problems made easier to address with support.
+These complex problems can be easier to address with support.